JayaChandraBattula/jayachandrabattula.github.io/_pages/about.md

 ---
-title: "About"
+#title: "About"
 permalink: /about/
-header:
+#header:
-  image: "/images/cover.jpg"
+  image: "/images/cover.jpeg"
 ---

 I am Data Engineer with strong fundamentals in designing, building and automating scalable data pipelines.<br/>